 - salt and granulated sugar to taste

 - pinch cayenne pepper

-- Add the carrots, potatoes and spices and cook for about 5 minutes, stirring from time to time.
+- Add carrots and potatoes.
+Add the carrots, potatoes and spices and cook for about 5 minutes, stirring from time to time.

-- Pour in the water and coconut milk, turn the heat to high and bring to a boil.
+- Add coconut milk and water and simmer.
+Pour in the water and coconut milk, turn the heat to high and bring to a boil.
 Cover, reduce the heat to low and let the soup simmer until the carrots and potatoes are tender, about 25 minutes.

-- In two batches, so it's not too full, pour the soup into a powerful blender and blend on high until it's completely smooth.
-(I use the blender for this soup because I love it super, silky smooth -- however, you can also use an immersion blender, and get close to the same effect.)
+- Blend.
+In two batches, so it's not too full, pour the soup into a powerful blender, and blend on high until it's completely smooth.
 Please note that when you blend hot liquids in the blender, you have to hold down the lid very firmly.
 If you don't, the hot liquid, vibration, and steam can force the lid off.

-- Once the soup is blended, return it to the pot.
-Add the cayenne pepper, and then the salt and sugar to taste.
-(Here's How To Season To Taste.)
+- Season and serve.
+Once the soup is blended, return it to the pot.
+Add the cayenne pepper, and then the salt and sugar to taste, and serve.
+(Here's How to Season to Taste.)